justv316/Just_My_Repo/docs/2025_RubySapphire_Nuzlocke.md

 	[Gym_2] Lvl 19 : Knuckle Badge : Brawly
 	[Stopping_Point_2]
 		You should have encountered and attempted to catch 3 more pokemon.
-	9. Route 109
+	9. Route 109 (No grass here)
 		* V♀ :
 		* Natalie :
 		a.
-Slatepoirt City
+Slateport City
 	10. Route 110
-		* V♀ :
+		* V♀ : Bike♀ the Elektrike
 		* Natalie :
 		a.
 Mauville City